Norm Benning Racing: Car No. 84 results

+Craftsman Truck Series

-No. 6 History
+Truck No. 6 History

-Since 2008, Norm Benning Racing has fielded a truck.
-Beginning in 2009, Norm has run the full schedule despite having poor performing equipment and little to no funding.
-Beginning in 2011, Norm began fielding a second truck on a part-time basis to help fund the 57.
-In the 2013 Mudsummer Classic, Norm Benning and his team gained media attention when he beat Clay Greenfield to qualify in the 30th position.
-Midway through 2014, Norm changed his iconic 57 to the number 6 on his truck.
+Midway through 2014 season, Norm changed his iconic 57 to the number 6 on his truck.
 The 2015 season began on a high note as Benning finished 14th at Daytona.
 However, the remainder of the season would prove to be very difficult.
 Lack of sponsorship would force Benning to do several start and parks.
 Towards the end of the season, the 6 began missing races as the poor finishes left the team ranking lower in points, plus the fields being cut from 36 to 32 trucks.
 2016 would be a disastrous season, as the team failed to make any of the first 8 races.
-Midway through the season, Benning struck a deal with MB Motorsports to run the 63.
-Benning would run 7 races in the 63 and 1 race in the.
-6, while missing 12, and not entering 1.
+Ryan Ellis and Sean Corr would also each have a start in the #6 truck in 2016.

 Once again, 2017 began on a low note.
-After missing the first 3 races of the season, Benning was able to make the 4th race of the season at Kansas.
+After missing the first three races of the season, Benning was able to make the fourth race of the season at Kansas.
 Benning would also strike a deal with GMS Racing, purchasing the owner points from the 24 team, locking him into all the remaining races.
-In 2018, Benning would again return and was running in the top 10 at Daytona, but a fuel pump issue resulted in a 14th place finish.
+In 2018, Benning would again return and was running in the top-ten at Daytona, but a fuel pump issue resulted in a fourteenth place finish.
 Benning's next highlight would come at Eldora, where he would have a strong run in his heat race.
 In the closing laps of the main event, Benning would be involved in an accident that saw the driver's side door ripped off the car.
 Benning missed the season opener at Daytona for the sixth time in 2019.
-However, he managed to finish 17th at Texas Motor Speedway and got another top 20 at Talladega Superspeedway.
+However, he managed to finish seventeenth at Texas Motor Speedway and got another top-twenty at Talladega Superspeedway.
 In 2020, Benning missed the first three races he attempted.
-For the first time since 2008, he didn’t finish in the top 20 a single time, with his best finish being a 22nd at Talladega Superspeedway.
+For the first time since 2008, he didn’t finish in the top-twenty a single time, with his best finish being a 22nd at Talladega Superspeedway.
 Benning elected to run full-time in 2021.
 He did not qualify at Daytona for the third straight year in a row.
 During the Spring Kansas weekend, the team's truck used for pulling the hauler was stolen from the hotel parking lot where they were staying.
-Benning attempted just 4 races in 2022 but they did not qualify for any of them.
+Benning attempted just four races in 2022 but they did not qualify for any of them.
+Benning attempted four races in 2023 as well, but only qualified for two of them, with a best finish of 24th in the dirt race at Bristol.
+In 2024, his best result came at Talladega, where he finished 21st and on the lead lap.